 - If Date 1 or Date 2 is not a valid date you will get a #VALUE error.

-- If the interval is not one of the above options Excel will return a #NUM error.
+- If the unit is not one of the above options Excel will return a #NUM error.

 The table below illustrates some examples of the DATEDIF function.
 The problematic units are M and MD.
 Cell E36 result should be 2!
 Something is not right with Feb 28, 2017.
 And cell E43 contains an example of MD returning erroneous results.
 It should be 1, not -2.
 Cells E44 & E45 also return inconsistent results.